Using Self-Supervised Learning Can Improve Model Robustness and Uncertainty: Out-of-Distribution Detection

 \textbf{Method.}\quad For our self-supervised one-class OOD detector, we use a deep network to predict geometric transformations and thereby surpass previous work and the fully supervised network.
 Examples are rotated 0\degree, 90\degree, 180\degree, or 270\degree\, then translated 0 or $\pm 8$ pixels vertically and horizontally.
-These transformations are composed together, and the network is has three softmax heads: one for predicting rotation, one for predicting vertical translations, and one for predicting horizontal translations.
+These transformations are composed together, and the network has three softmax heads: one for predicting rotation ($\mathcal{R}$), one for predicting vertical translations ($\mathcal{T}_v$), and one for predicting horizontal translations ($\mathcal{T}_h$).
+Concretely, the anomaly score for an example $x$ is

+where $G$ is the composition of rotations, vertical translations, and horizontal translations specified by $r$, $p$, and $q$ respectively.
+The set $\mathcal{R}$ is the set of rotations, and $p_\texttt{rot\_head}(r\mid\cdot)$ is the softmax probability assigned to rotation $r$ by the rotation predictor.
+Likewise with translations for $\mathcal{T}_v$, $\mathcal{T}_h$, $s$, $t$, $p_\texttt{vert\_transl\_head}$, and $p_\texttt{horiz\_transl\_head}$.
 The backbone architecture is a 16-4 WideResNet \citep{wideresnet} trained with a dropout rate of 0.3 \citep{dropout}.
 We choose a 16-4 network because there are fewer training samples.
 Networks are trained with a cosine learning rate schedule \citep{sgdr}, an initial learning rate of 0.1, Nesterov momentum, and a batch size of 128.
 Data is augmented with standard cropping and mirroring.
 Our RotNet and supervised baseline use the same backbone architecture and training hyperparameters.
 When training our method with Outlier Exposure, we encourage the network to have uniform softmax responses on out-of-distribution data.
 For Outlier Exposure to work successfully, we applied the aforementioned geometric transformations to the outlier images so that the in-distribution data and the outliers are as similar as possible.

 Results are in \Cref{tab:cifar}.
 Notice many self-supervised techniques perform better than methods specifically designed for one-class learning.
-Also notice that our self-supervised technique outperforms the fully supervised method.
+Also notice that our self-supervised technique outperforms Outlier Exposure, the state-of-the-art fully supervised method, which also requires access to out-of-distribution samples to train.
 In consequence, a model trained with self-supervision can surpass a fully supervised model.
 Combining our self-supervised technique with supervision through Outlier Exposure nearly solves this CIFAR-10 task.

-\subsection{ImageNet}
+\subsubsection{ImageNet}